top of page

 Teach them to consider how the other person is feeling.
 If they were in that situation, how they want to be treated?
 Prompt them to answer the question; “What can I do to show forgiveness, kindness, and grace in this moment, right now?”

-It is good for everyone in the family to first ponder “what is it like to have me for a brother/sister/mother/father/daughter/son?”
+It is good for everyone in the family to first ponder “What is it like to have me for a brother/sister/mother/father/daughter/son?”
 Secondly, we should all ask ourselves, “How can I improve how that feels to the other person?”

 Cultivate Healthy Communication

-When kids are bickering and fighting, encourage them to take a step back and think about what the first thing that triggered them was.
-Often they are most upset about something that happened earlier and didn’t address it.
+When kids are bickering and fighting, encourage them to take a step back and think about the first thing that triggered them.
+Often they are most upset about something that happened earlier and they didn’t address it.
 They become agitated and things spiral out of control.
+It helps kids to take a step back when they are upset, identify the first thing that happened to upset them, and respectfully tell the other person how it made them feel when he or she did that initial thing.

 Unconditional Love, No Comparing

+Avoid comparisons at all costs.
+One of the worst things we can do to our children is to make them believe that we wish they were like their siblings.
 At all costs, avoid the words “Why can’t you be like your brother or sister?”
 How would we feel if our significant other or spouse said the same thing to us?
 “Why can’t you be more like your sister or brother?”

-Each of our children and wonderfully unique and we will do well to make them feel valued and cherished, even in their ugliest and hardest moments.
-If we compare our kids to one another, they will learn to hate each other.
+This is a damaging and hurtful statement, that we should not use.
+Each of our children are wonderfully unique and we will do well to make them feel valued and cherished, even in their ugliest and hardest moments.
+If we compare our kids to one another, they will only compete with each other and learn to hate each other.

-Fun, the Glue that Holds Them Together
+Fun - the Glue that Holds Them Together

-Our children’s lives will be filled with hardships and stress, this inevitable.
+Our children’s lives will be filled with hardships and stress, this is inevitable.
 By intentionally carving out time in the schedule to plan fun activities, we create the space for experiences that will glue them together.
 When they have positive experiences full of laughter and good memories of being together, it lays the foundation of support for when hard times come.

-They will be fused together in love and friendship, then in hard times, they will turn to each other first.
+They will be fused in love and friendship, and then in hard times, they will turn to each other first.
 The reality in our world today is that friends come and go, but healthy sibling relationships can stand the test of time in the most precious way.

 Always remember that in your homeschool, family relationships are the most important thing of all.
 “Rules without relationship results in rebellion.”
 Josh McDowell